-The Board monitors the Company's overall fund investment strategy and performance giving due consideration to the Scottish Widows Responsible Investment and Stewardship Framework.
+The Board monitors the Company's overall fund investment strategy and performance giving due consideration to the Scottish Widows Responsible Investment (RI) Framework.
 This is a principles-based framework which guides the Company's decisions on the investments made, the fund managers selected, research into funds, and how the Company engages with companies it invests in.
+A refresh of the RI Framework was undertaken by the Board Investment Committee in Q4.